 Listed below are different scrap metal types, where each metal type is found, and reasons to recycle each material.

 Copper is a pliable metal with high voltage and thermal conductivity.
 Copper in its pure form is very pliable.
 Due to this fact, it is utilized in different metal mixtures such as brass.

-In contrast to other metals, when copper gradually responds to oxygen it produces a layer of earthy colored dark copper oxide that shields the copper beneath from additional corroding.
-Green copper carbonate can typically be seen on older copper developments.
+In contrast to other metals, when copper gradually responds to oxygen it produces a layer of earthy-colored dark copper oxide that shields the copper beneath from additional corroding.
+Green copper carbonate can typically be seen in older copper developments.
 A great example of this would be the Statue of Liberty.

-Copper is utilized widely in the electrician and architecture industries.
-Because of this each home will have a huge volume of copper inside it's walls and electric appliances.
+Copper is utilized widely in the electric and architecture industries.
+Because of this, each home will have a huge volume of copper inside its walls and electric appliances.
 Spots you would probably discover copper would be:

-Copper is 100% recyclable with no loss of value, and it takes less steps and utilizes roughly 15% of the energy needed to mine new copper.
+Copper is 100% recyclable with no loss of value, it takes fewer steps and utilizes roughly 15% of the energy needed to mine new copper.

 Aluminum Scrap Metal